Quackit Logo

 HTML frames allow you to split the whole window up into different frames.
 For example, you can have a frame to display your left menu, another frame to display the top menu, and another frame to display the main content area.
 With frames, your HTML document can be made up of many different pages.

 Having said that, there are many valid arguments for using frames within some contexts.
-If you're interested, check out the HTML frames tutorial, which used to be included in this HTML tutorial.
+If you're interested, check out these HTML5 compliant frames templates that use CSS to provide frames-based functionality, while escaping most of the usability issues inherent in the traditional frames based websites.